derekdreery/snog/README.md

 The word 'snog' is as an informal name for a sloppy kiss in the UK.
 The code in the crate may or may not be sloppy.

+## License

+The code in this repo is licensed under the MIT or Apache-2.0 license, at your discression.